openshift/cluster-health-analyzer/development.md

 done
 ```

-Once finished, the data should appear in the target cluster.
+Once complete, the data will appear in the target cluster.